Gezi Park protests: Protesters

 In a country like Turkey, where people state they occasionally feel divided due to their socio-economic status, race, and religion, the major unifying power has always been sports, more specifically, football.
-The three most prominent and historic soccer clubs of Turkey are Galatasaray, Fenerbahçe and Beşiktaş.
+The three most prominent and historic football clubs of Turkey are Galatasaray, Fenerbahçe and Beşiktaş.
 Between these three Istanbul clubs, the rivalry is so fierce that Turkish Armed Forces get involved in securing the fields during derby days.
 For the most passionate fans, accepting a handshake from the opposing team would seem to be an unthinkable feat.
 However, this was all set aside during the Gezi Parkı protests.
 Many were outraged after the invasion of the park in Taksim Square, so the ultras of Galatasaray, Fenerbahçe, and Beşiktaş came together to protest the incident.
 The fans held hands and shouted as they would in a stadium with their usual fanatic chants; but, this time against President Recep Tayyip Erdoğan and the police forces.
 Millions of Turkish football fans poured the streets of Istanbul and generated a march of unity.
 The surprising harmony of these fans was so powerful that it contributed majorly for President Erdogan to shift some of his views on the subject matter.
 It was a testament to both the power of protest and the coming together of people with differing views.

 The Guardian observed that "Flags of the environmentalist movement, rainbow banners, flags of Atatürk, of Che Guevara, of different trade unions, all adorn the Gezi park."
 Flag of PKK and its leader Abdullah Öcalan's posters and were also seen.
 The Economist noted that there were as many women as men, and said that "Scenes of tattooed youths helping women in headscarves stricken by tear gas have bust tired stereotypes about secularism versus Islam."
 Across political divides, protesters supported each other against the police.

 According to Erdoğan's 4 June speech from Morocco, the demonstrators are mostly looters, political losers and extremist fringe groups.
 He went on to say they went hand-in-hand with 'terrorists' and 'extremists'.
 He indicated that these protests were organised by the Republican Peoples Party (even though the CHP had initially supported construction on the Gezi-park).
 Turkey analysts however suggested the demonstrations arose from bottom-up processes, lacking leadership.

 A Bilgi University survey asked protesters about events that influenced them to join in the protests.
 Most cited were the prime minister's "authoritarian attitude" (92%), the police's "disproportionate use of force" (91%), the "violation of democratic rights" (91%), and the "silence of the media" (84%).
 Half the protesters were under 30, and 70% had no political affiliation; another poll found 79% had no affiliation with any organisation.